Jean-Xavier de Lestrade's documentary, "Death on the Staircase," didn't happen by accident.

 It is obvious, Jean-Xavier de Lestrade only shot his film from that one, distorted angle.

 This website is not intended as a forum to argue Mike Peterson's guilt or innocence.
 He was found guilty of First Degree Murder on October 10, 2003 and immediately sentenced to life in prison.
-He does not have the possibility of parole, and few people realistically believe Peterson -- who put up an extremely aggressive, million dollar defense -- will ever be granted a new trial.
+On February 24, 2017, after a lengthy legal battle, Peterson entered a guilty plea to mansluaghter.

 These pages are designed to combat the distortions, false impressions and most importantly, the stunning omissions of Lestrade's documentary.